Turmeric Supplements - Eating Turmeric vs. Supplements

-As a natural anti-inflammatory† and antioxidant, curcumin supplements can offer a variety of health benefits.
 Turmeric (curcumin) supplements are commonly taken to help recovery after physical exercise or high activity.
+Studies show that turmeric supplements may also help support joint health.*

 Because of its bitter taste, turmeric is often combined with other herbs and spices for a more balanced and intense flavor.
 Curry powder is one of the most traditional spice blends featuring turmeric, but now you can find turmeric in a number of recipes from scrambled eggs and hummus to hot beverages.